oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-noncdb/migrate-to-noncdb.md

 ## Task 2: Migrate and upgrade a 12c non-container database to 19c in a new destination

-### **Overview**

 In this task we'll migrate and upgrade an Oracle 12c database to version 19c in a new destination.
 This would be the case when refreshing hardware and/or moving the database to a new host in your data center.
-Our source database is "orcl" and our target database is "orcl19c".
+Our source database is "orcl" and our destination database is "orcl19c".

 We'll use the Data Pump migration method in this task.

-### **Execution**

 1. Log into your Enterprise Manager as sysman as indicated in task 1 if not already done
 2. From the Enterprise menu